trolit/unity-object-drag/README.md

 <br/>
 <br/>

 <p align="justify">When looking at example with inherit facing, you probably noticed problem that the text also reacts on changing direction.
-To solve this for e.g. you can place on the draggable object script called <em>LockRotation</em>.
+To solve this for e.g. you can place on the draggable object script called <em>Lock Rotation</em>.
 See the result.</p>

 <br/>
 <br/>